 - If you are not feeling well, it would be best to stay home and rest.
 If symptoms persist, consult your doctor.

 Research supporting the efficacy of masks is abundant.
-One study demonstrated a decreased number of droplets transmitted when wearing a mask compared to without one (Anfinrud, Bax, & Bax, 2020).
-Another study explored the effects of government mandates for face covering in public and found that there was a significant decline in the daily COVID-19 growth rate after the public was mandated to wear masks (Lyu and Wehby, 2020).
-This is also supported by another study that found that wearing masks are associated with a lower per-capita mortality from COVID-19 (Leffler et al., 2020).
+For example, one study demonstrated fewer droplets transmitted when wearing a mask than without one (Anfinrud, Bax, & Bax, 2020).
+Another study explored the effects of government legislation on face-covering in public and found a significant decline in the daily COVID-19 growth rate after legislators enacted a mandate to wear masks (Lyu and Wehby, 2020).
+Another study also supported this finding that wearing masks is associated with lower per-capita mortality from COVID-19 (Leffler et al., 2020).

 |How to properly wear your mask (World Health Organization, 2020):|

-- Wash your hands before and after you wear your mask.
+1. Wash your hands before and after you wear your mask.

-- Do not use masks with valves.
+4. Do not use masks with valves.

 We cannot say how long the pandemic will last, but we can each do our part in curbing its spread.
 Observing cough etiquette and wearing your mask in public (or even indoors, if you are living with a person who is at risk of getting sick) can effectively prevent transmission of COVID-19.
 As we navigate this new reality together, compassion and understanding will go a long way in ending the pandemic.
 We must all do our part, no matter how small or simple.